-We offer instrumental scholarships, worth £300 a year, to undergraduate students who are appropriately qualified.
+We offer music scholarships, worth £300 a year, to undergraduate instrumentalists and singers.
 The £300 is paid as a cash award and can be renewed annually for three years.
-You do not have to read for a degree in music to be considered for this scholarship.
+You don't need to be reading for a degree in Music to be eligible for this scholarship.

 Royal Holloway offers excellent opportunities for singers and organists.
 Choral Scholars form the College Chapel Choir, an ensemble of usually 22 singers, which undertakes a regular routine of services as well as representing the College further afield through concerts, broadcasts, recordings, and tours.
 It is not necessary for either Choral or Organ Scholars to read for degrees in Music.
 Applications will also be considered from postgraduate students.